Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 |USAA||Yes||You need to be a member to see prequalified offers|

-How to increase your chances of prequalification
+How can I increase my chances of prequalification?

 Before you request prequalification, you can increase your chances of application approval with these three tips:

 - Check your credit score.
 There are many ways you can check your credit score for free, including accessing your score from one of the three major credit bureaus — Equifax, Experian or TransUnion.
 Having at least a good credit score of 670 or higher is required to get most credit cards.

 - Always pay your bills on time.
 Payment history is an important factor affecting your credit score.
 Make sure you pay all your bills on time to increase your credit score.